Best Baby Carrier for Down Syndrome

 Are baby carriers suitable for Down’s syndrome babies?

 Baby carriers are absolutely suitable and safe for babies with Down’s syndrome.
 A baby carrier can give mom or dad the extra needed support to help safely carry their baby while accommodating their baby’s unique needs.
-When using a carrier that positions the baby in the pediatrician recommended ‘M’ position, you can actually be supporting healthy hip development for your baby.
+When using a carrier that positions the baby in the ‘M’ position, you can actually be supporting healthy hip development for your baby.

 Benefits of Babywearing with Down Syndrome